spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/opensource-program/index.html.md

  * `[OSS Program] Self-Managed - Ultimate - 1 Year`

 # <i class="far fa-newspaper" id="biz-tech-icons"></i> GitLab Open Source Partners
-The [GitLab Open Source Partners](https://about.gitlab.com/solutions/open-source/partners/) program exists to build relationships with prominent open source projects using GitLab as a critical component of their infrastructure.
-While most partners are also members of the GitLab for Open Source Program, not all are (as some partners are commercial open source entities and therefore ineligible for the program).
-Most partners use GitLab Ultimate (either SaaS or self-managed); however, some prefer using the fully open source [Community Edition](https://about.gitlab.com/install/ce-or-ee/) because of their strong commitment to using only open source tools.
+The [GitLab Open Source Partners](/solutions/open-source/partners/) program exists to build relationships with prominent open source projects using GitLab as a critical component of their infrastructure.
+By building these relationships, GitLab hopes to strengthen the open source ecosystem.

 Open source partners receive [specific benefits](/handbook/marketing/community-relations/opensource-program/#what-are-the-benefits-of-being-a-member-of-the-gitlab-open-source-partners-program) by joining the program.
 GitLab benefits from these partnerships when open source partners provide valuable feedback and data on their use of GitLab, even contribute to GitLab's open core.
 All parties jointly benefit when they're able to collaborate on community outreach, co-marketing, joint announcements, and special initiatives.